Information for community councillors

 Reviewing the Scheme

-A number of community councils were found to be disestablished earlier this year when they were found to have not complied with the Scheme.
+A number of community councils were found to be disestablished during 2016 when they were found to have not complied with the Scheme.
 This raised a number of questions.
 The common questions, and answers, have been collated into an FAQ document

 Template constitution to comply with the amended Scheme 2014